deployEMDS/technical-documentation/tests/data_product_publication/publication/publication_on_emds_catalogue/test_2_2_3_1c/result_edc_vc.md

 Therefore, with properly defined policies, users can choose to publish the catalog based on the identification of the incoming catalog query.

 #### Measured results
 As outlined above, EDC supports a process where a new data product cannot be published on the catalog if proper policies are defined.
 However, the policy engine and policies require customized implementation within the EDC framework.
-Therefore, the following score is assigned to the test:\
+Therefore, based on the criteria outlined in the [Comparative criteria (checklists, ...)](./test.md#comparative-criteria-checklists-) section of the test description, the test is assigned the following score:
-**Functional Suitability Quality Metric: 3**
+**Functional Suitability Quality Metric: 2**

 #### Notes
 EDC is a pluggable ecosystem primarily targeting Java/Kotlin developers.
 Some extensions are available on the market for plug-and-play, but for certain specific use cases, developers need to create their own extensions.